-Lowe Building, L-125The Office of Transitional Programs (OTP) provides students with strategies to improve learning and study skills, and encourages students to become actively involved in the learning process.
-This goal is accomplished by coordinating three programs: Academic Success Program, Summer Training and Academic Retention Services, and the Adults in Transition Program.
+Lowe Building, L-125The Office of Student Success and First Year Programs provides students with strategies to improve learning and study skills and encourages students to become actively involved in the learning process.
+This goal is accomplished through the coordination of the following programs: Student Training and Academic Retention Services, Adults in Transition, FIRST and Quick Tips.

-MissionThe mission of the Office of Transitional Programs (OTP) is to provide socially, economically, or academically under-prepared and disadvantaged people with opportunities to transition and be successful in the post-secondary environment.
+MissionThe mission of the Office of Student Success and First Year Programs is to provide socially, economically or academically under-prepared and disadvantaged individuals with opportunities to transition and be successful in the post-secondary environment.

-Summer Training and Academic Retention Services (STARS)The STARS Program was created by the Center for Student Development to provide first-time students with a "head start" on their coursework at MCC and a strong foundation for success in college.
-For six weeks during the summer, prior to beginning their first semester, students will take credit courses, participate in cultural enrichment activities, participate and work one-on-one with Center for Student Development specialists, tutors, and counselors to develop a plan of study for the academic year, and participate in a wide variety of skills-building workshops.
+Student Training and Academic Retention Services (STARS)The STARS Program was created by the Office of Student Success and First Year Programs to provide first-time students with a "head start" on their coursework at MCC and a strong foundation for success in college.
+For seven weeks during the summer, prior to beginning their first semester, students will take credit courses, participate in cultural enrichment activities, participate and work one-on-one with specialists, tutors and counselors to develop a plan of study for the academic year, and participate in a wide variety of skills-building workshops.
 THERE IS NO COST TO THE STUDENT.
 All books, public bus transportation to the school and meals will be paid for by the program.
-STARS is funded in part by a grant from the Connecticut Department of Higher Education (ConnCAS).
 Learn more about STARS »

 AIT is open to students who plan to start their first semester at MCC (including students who are returning to MCC after a long absence).
 Students who enroll in MCC through AIT are provided with special services which include: